 In Leeds, the Pupil-Teacher system petered out in the early twentieth century but was still strong enough for purpose-built accommodation the Leeds Pupil Teachers Centre (now Thoresby House) to be built on Great George Street in 1901.
 A series of government measures ensured more rigorous standards were put in place.
 In 1907 Leeds opened its Teacher Training College that in effect superseded the Pupil Teacher System.

 The Online Archive is a catalogue of our holdings.
 We use AtoM (Access to Memory) archival description software to make this catalogue available.
-This Online Archive is a developing resource and it will take time for all our holdings to be described.
-To view our progress please check our Online Archive.
-If you would like further information contact Archives@leedsbeckett.ac.uk.
+We are aware that there are accessibility issues with the Online Archive which are detailed in the accompanying Accessibility Statement for Archive and Special Collections.
+If you encounter any issues using the Online Archive or would like further information about it please contact us.

 Before the Internet and WWW, even before the ubiquitous 35mm slide, artists and architects were taught using the lantern or glass slide as a visual aid.
 As part of the Leeds School of Architecture Library Collection, the archive holds a collection of glass slides covering a swathe of architectural forms and subjects.
 In 1903, Leeds School of Art opened its new premises on Vernon Street.
 In the same year ‘an approximation of a School of Architecture’ was founded based on existing classes provided by the Yorkshire College and Leeds Institute with backing from the Leeds and Yorkshire Architectural Society.